fastapi/fastapi/docs/en/docs/contributing.md

 #### Things to be kept as-is

-When you translate a document, there are some parts which you should not or just partially translate, usually because the documentation generator requires them, in order to do specific things:
+When you translate a document, there are some parts which you should not or just partially translate.
+Some of them, because the documentation generator requires them, in order to do specific things:

 * Do not translate the code examples in `./docs_src`.
 Only translate text in the docs.